kpsimoulis/enigma/README.md

 # Enigma

-This is a solution for Concordia University's Engineering Week 2017
+This is a solution for Concordia University's Engineering Week Coding Challenge 2017

 This library can decrypt Rotor 1 and Rotor 2 even if all the letters are missing.
 It can easily be extended to solve missing letters in Rotor 3 or Reflector.